usnistgov/metaschema/website/content/specification/mapping.md

 **Note: This section of the specification is still a work in progress.**

 XML, JSON, and YAML each use specialized terminology and format primitives.
 As a notation for an object-based data, YAML is fairly similar to JSON, while XML is quite different to the other two.
-While all data format describe tree structures (directed graphs), each format (with its implicit data model) has its peculiar design, which requires specification in detail.
+While all data format describe tree structures (directed graphs), each format (with its implicit data model) has its particular design, which requires specification in detail.

 For example, a data point represented as an attribute on an element in XML, for example, might be a string property on a data object in JSON.
 The metaschema moderates this distinction by providing rules regarding its own semantic constructs and how they are to be represented in the target format.
 As a result, a mapping between JSON and XML concepts is implicitly available through the corresponding metaschema.